seek-oss/sku/docs/docs/configuration.md

 Ideally, this setting is not needed and only used for experimenting/debugging.
 If you require webpack features not currently supported by sku please speak to the `sku-support` group.

-Reliance on this setting will cause issues when upgrading sku as any custom settings may break at anytime.
+Reliance on this setting will cause issues when upgrading sku as any custom settings may break at any time.
 You've been warned!

 Example: